A differential-geometric analysis of the Bergman representative map: The Bochner connection on a manifold with the Bergman metric

-\begin{rmk} The last statement in Theorem \ref{connection} implies the $\mathbb{C}$-linearity of the Bergman representative coordinates as follows: Since geodesics are straight lines in this coordinate system, $\hbox{\rm rep}_{f(p)}\circ f\circ \hbox{\rm rep}_p^{-1}$ maps straight lines to straight lines.
+\begin{rem} The last statement in Theorem \ref{connection} implies the $\mathbb{C}$-linearity of the Bergman representative coordinates as follows: Since geodesics are straight lines in this coordinate system, $\hbox{\rm rep}_{f(p)}\circ f\circ \hbox{\rm rep}_p^{-1}$ maps straight lines to straight lines.
 Thus it is $\mathbb{R}$-linear.
 Since the representative map is holomorphic, this is $\mathbb{C}$-linear.
-This is the geometric proof of Theorem \ref{clin}, promised in Section \ref{br}. \end{rmk}
+This is the geometric proof of Theorem \ref{clin}, promised in Section \ref{br}. \end{rem}

 It is possible to find the formula of the inverse to the affine exponential map of $\nabla^p$ not only at $p$ but also at an arbitrary point $q\in M^p$.
 The proof is the same as that of Theorem \ref{geo}.